Love Offering – The Ultimate Guide for Churches

 Your church can make this a surprise by giving the pastor a day off and collecting funds during services that day.
 Take time to share how your minister has made a difference in the church, and ask individuals of all ages to share their testimonials.
 Be ready for a few tears of joy!

-Your congregation would text the ID to the number and receive a mobile-friendly link to a donation page to complete the payment.
+Your congregation can text the ID or custom keyword to the number and receive a mobile-friendly link to a donation page to complete the payment, where they can use Apple Pay and Google Pay, among other digital wallets.
 That’s all!
-It hardly takes a few minutes.
-Repeating these gifts will be even easier – only by texting a couple of keywords!
+It takes only a few minutes.
+They can repeat their gift at any time through text.

 60% of church members say they’re willing to give digitally.
 Giving church members the option to provide love offerings online is an easy and convenient way to collect these funds.